mozilla/data-docs/src/tools/guiding_principles.md

 checkpointing the intermediate state to local disk.
-This incurs expense for provisioning local solid state drives to handle the checkpointing throughput and introduces the possibility of data loss on unclean shutdown since messages have to be acknowledge back to Pub/Sub at the time data is first checkpointed rather than when it is finally written to BigQuery.
+This incurs expense for provisioning local solid state drives to handle the checkpointing throughput and introduces the possibility of data loss on unclean shutdown since messages have to be acknowledged back to Pub/Sub at the time data is first checkpointed rather than when it is finally written to BigQuery.
 We were able to achieve lower cost and more straight-forward delivery guarantees by writing a custom application using the Google Cloud Java SDK.
 We still use a streaming Dataflow job for the